a1t0ghb/courses-oracle_one-logica_programacion_II-d250726/README.md

 **COURSE RESOURCES.**
 - GitHub's project repository: '<https://github.com/alura-es-cursos/2035-logica-programacion-2>'.

-# Steps for Publishing Project on GitHub, and Deploying on GitHub Pages.
+# Steps for Publishing Project on GitHub, and Deploying Public URL on GitHub Pages.

+> [!NOTE]
-> ℹ This section is only for reference, for documentation purposes in case of re-visiting procedure of publishing project.
+> This section is only for reference, for documentation purposes in case of re-visiting procedure of publishing project.

 ## Upload project files to new GitHub repository.